-- If you are approaching the 30-day deadline, contact your adviser for guidance before sending the document
+- If you are approaching the 30-day deadline, visit the OIA during our walk-in hours

-- You do not need to send copies of any additional UChicago I-20s (including I-20s from previous UChicago programs); just include the copy with your OPT recommendation.
+- You do not need to send copies of any additional UChicago I-20s (including I-20s from previous UChicago programs); just include the copy of the newest I-20 with your OPT recommendation.

 - Visit CBP website to retrieve and print out a copy of your electronic Form I-94

 - If you entered the U.S. on or before April 29, 2013 and have not left the U.S. since then: Photocopy of your I-94 Departure Record card, front and back.

 Screenshot from SEVIS of previously granted UChicago CPT (you will get this from OIA with your new I-20).

 - These copies will include the 'SEVIS U.S.' address from my.UChicago.
 If the screenshot address is different from your current address, it will not impact your OPT application.
 However, as you are required by law to keep your address up to date, make sure you follow the SEVIS Address Update instructions to make any necessary changes to fulfill your F-1 address update requirement.

 - You will receive a CPT screenshot, and must include it with your application, even if you have not used CPT before.
 These screenshots help prove that you are eligible for OPT.